-Once again, public health authorities in the United States and the United Kingdom are looking at the same information on vaping, but seeing two different things.
+Once again, public health authorities in the United States and the United Kingdom are looking at the same information on e-cigarettes and vaping, but seeing two different things.
 And, as usual, it’s the British researchers who see mostly benefits.

 Less than two weeks ago, the U.S. National Academies of Sciences, Engineering, and Medicine issued a 600-page report that grudgingly admitted vaping is safer than smoking — and then went on to focus on a supposedly proven gateway from teen vaping to smoking.